LaserHydra/Backpacks/README.md

 ## Admin commands

 - `viewbackpack <name or steam id>` -- Opens another player's backpack (requires `backpacks.admin` permission)
+- `backpack.addsize <name or steam id> <amount>` -- Attempts to change the size of the specified player's backpack by the specified amount, without going outside the bounds of the player's size profile.
+This can be used to decrease capacity by providing a negative number.
+Requires the experimental dynamic size feature to be enabled in the config.
+- `backpack.setsize <name or steam id> <amount>` -- Attempts to set the size of the player's backpack to the specified amount, without going outside the bounds of the player's size profile.
+Requires the experimental dynamic size feature to be enabled in the config.

 ## Server commands